mrjasongorman/cloudflare-dns-update/README.md

 **RECORD_NAME**

 This is the full URI for example if you have a record for `subdomain` it should be `subdomain.yourwebsite.com`

+**MY_PUBLIC_IP**

+This grabs your current public IP address by querying Open DNS.
+This can also be changed to query Googles resolver instead.
+Google it.

+**CURRENT_IP**

+This grabs the current value that Cloudflare has saved for your `RECORD_NAME`, essentially just a DNS request to Cloudflares own DNS servers.
+It then compares it against `MY_PUBLIC_IP` to see if they're the same, and if not it updates Cloudflare.

 **TTL=60**